thempatel/streamvbyte-simdgo/README.md

 ### SIMD integer packing/unpacking

 The next problem to be solved is how to take a group of 4 integers, and compress it by removing extraneous/unused bytes so that all you're left with is a stream of data bytes with real information.
-Let's take our two numbers from our examples above.
+Let's take two numbers from our examples above.

 ```